yzhang951/yzhang951.github.io/_teaching/Crystal_Plasticity.md

 The **vumat.for** is the main VUMAT Fortran file, **Job-1.inp** is the input file for Abaqus, and **aeuler** is the Euler angles for each element.

 ## Step 2: Modify Abaqus .inp file
-If you are familiar with Abaqus, the input file shoud be pretty self-explanatory.
+If you are familiar with Abaqus, the input file should be pretty self-explanatory.
 You can tweak some parameters in **Job-1.inp**, such as material properties, strain rate, loading scheme, etc..
 ```
 *User Material, type=MECHANICAL, constants=18